Home / Topics

-Spectral Theory for Clifford operators:
+Spectral Theory for Clifford operators

 The spectral theory based on the S-spectrum was developed to provide a rigorous foundation for quaternionic quantum mechanics, extending the work of Birkhoff and von Neumann.
 It has applications in various frameworks, including fractional diffusion, vector analysis, and differential geometry.

-allows the holomorphic functional calculus and the spectral theorem to naturally extend to this setting.
+The S-spectrum is defined via a second-order polynomial of the operator in a way that allows the holomorphic functional calculus and the spectral theorem to naturally extend to this setting.
 This theory also leads to generalized functional calculi for polyharmonic and polyanalytic functions, enhancing the analysis of operators and broadening the scope of operator theory beyond classical contexts.

-Differential geometry and spectral theory:
+Differential geometry and spectral theory

 This research area regards spectral theory of the Dirac operator via the S-spectrum on manifolds with particular emphasis on the hyperbolic and spherical geometries.
 Using this new developed spectral theory one can study bounded or unbounded operators extending in a nontrivial way the theory of Clifford operators in curved spaces.

-Theory of Aharonov-Berry superoscillations:
+Theory of Aharonov-Berry superoscillations

 Superoscillations are a phenomenon where a signal or wave oscillates faster than its highest frequency component, meaning it exhibits local variations at a frequency higher than the bandwidth limit of its spectrum.
 This occurs due to the constructive interference of lower-frequency components, creating localized zones of high-frequency behavior.
 Superoscillations have significant implications in areas such as Aharonov weak-values in quantum mechanics, optics, signal processing, and imaging, as they enable resolutions and manipulations beyond conventional physical and spectral constraints.
 The notion of supershift generalizes superoscillation, and the connection between this concept and analyticity of functions is an ongoing topic of research.